+· The views

-- The views - A: The editing area exactly what form the editor takes depends on the Asset type. - B : This menu bar contains various actions for the Asset; such as Saving, Renaming, Copy etc. - C: Different views for asset content or asset information. - Editor shows the main editor for the asset - Overview contains the metadata and conversation views for this editor.
+- A: The editing area exactly what form the editor takes depends on the Asset type.
+An asset can only be edited by one user at a time to avoid conflicts.
+When a user begins to edit an asset, a lock will automatically be acquired.
+This is indicated by a lock symbol appearing on the asset title bar as well as in the project explorer view (see Section 9.7.4, "Project Explorer" for details).
+If a user starts editing an already locked asset a pop-up notification will appear to inform the user that the asset can't currently be edited, as it is being worked on by another user.
+Changes will be prevented until the editing user saves or closes the asset, or logs out of the system.
+Session timeouts will also cause locks to be released.
+Every user further has the option to force a lock release, if required (see the Metadata section below). - B: This menu bar contains various actions for the Asset; such as Save, Rename, Copy etc. Note that saving, renaming and deleting are deactivated if the asset is locked by a different user. - C: Different views for asset content or asset information. - Editor shows the main editor for the asset - Overview contains the metadata and conversation views for this editor.
 Explained in more detail below. - Source shows the asset in plain DRL.
 Note: This tab is only visible if the asset content can be generated into DRL. - Config contains the model imports used by the asset.